dev-ved30/Signature/README.md

 * Download the zip folder of the latest release for your operating system from our [releases page](https://github.com/dev-ved30/Signature/releases)
 * Unzip the folder.
-* Run `signature` by double clicking the executable.
+* Locate and run the `signature` application inside the directory.
 * That's it!
 You should now be up and running :)

 If you come across any issues while installing, you can report them [here](https://github.com/dev-ved30/Signature/issues).